mirix/autosubs/README.md

 The speed in a RTX 3090 is about 5 minutes per hour of audio.

 Additional script specifically to Luxembourgish audio -> English subtitles.
+There are two versions:

+1. Sentence-wise, less memory, lower quality.
+2. Translation of the full text in one go.